timhay68/secure-aws-config-client-simple/README.md

 ### Credential Storage Profiles
-To determine whether our application will use AWS Parameter Store or AWS Secrets Manager for the storage of the database credentials, we activate one of two Spring profiles: _awsParameterConfig_ or _awsSecretConfig_.
+To determine whether our application will use AWS Parameter Store or AWS Secrets Manager for the storage of the credentials, we activate one of two Spring profiles: _awsParameterConfig_ or _awsSecretConfig_.
 One or the other must be specified - not both.<br>
 Alternatively, for local, offline development, you may choose to omit both.

 Each of these profiles results in a Component which exposes a _DbCredentials_ bean.
-This bean is then available to be injected into the _MyApiDataSourceAutoConfiguration_ and _LiquibaseConfiguration_ configurations, which are, in turn, responsible for exposing a DataSource bean into the Spring context.
+This bean is then available to be injected into the _DomainService_.

 #### _awsParameterConfig_
 When this profile is activated, _AwsParameterDbCredentials_ is registered in the Spring context.